Jonyyqn/scMalignantFinder/README.md

 - Test data can now be provided as a path to an .h5ad file or directly as an AnnData object.

-**Dynamic Feature Handling**

-- During pretrained model usage, any missing features in the test dataset are temporarily filled with zeros during prediction to ensure compatibility.

 ## Version 1.0.0 2024-12-24